Extension Theory and Krein-type Resolvent Formulas for Nonsmooth Boundary Value Problems: Introduction

 One of the interesting aims is to establish Kre\u\i{}n resolvent formulas, linking the resolvent of a general operator with the resolvent of a fixed reference operator by expressing the difference in terms of operators connected to boundary conditions, encoding spectral information.

-In the applications to elliptic PDEs, Kre\u\i{}n-type resolvent formulas are by now well-established in the case of operators with smooth coefficients on smooth domains, but there remain challenging questions about the validity in nonsmooth cases.
+In the applications to elliptic PDEs, Kre\u\i{}n-type resolvent formulas are by now well-established in the case of operators with smooth coefficients on smooth domains, but there remain challenging questions about the validity in nonsmooth cases, and their applications.

 One difficulty in implementing the extension theory in nonsmooth cases lies in the fact that one needs mapping properties of direct and inverse operators not only in the most usual Sobolev spaces, but also in spaces of low order, even of negative order over the boundary.
-Another nontrivial point is to make it possible to profit from ellipticity considerations for the general boundary conditions that appear, leading to regularity results.
+Another difficulty is to arrive at a theory where ellipticity considerations are still applicable, in the way that the operators are defined from principal symbols plus lower-order error terms.
+This is important for regularity questions, as well as for questions of spectral estimates.

-Gesztesy and Mitrea have addressed the questions for the Laplacian on Lipschitz domains, showing Kre\u\i{}n-type resolvent formulas in \cite{GM08} and \cite{GM09} involving Robin problems under the hypothesis that the boundary is of H\"o{}lder class $C^{\frac32+\varepsilon}$.
+Gesztesy and Mitrea have addressed the extension problem for the Laplacian on Lipschitz domains, showing Kre\u\i{}n-type resolvent formulas in \cite{GM08,GM09,GM09b} involving Robin problems under the hypothesis that the boundary is of H\"o{}lder class $C^{\frac32+\varepsilon}$.
 More recently, they have described the selfadjoint realizations of the Laplacian in \cite{GM10} (based on the abstract theory of \cite{Grubb68}), under a more general hypothesis of quasi-convexity, which includes convex domains and necessitates nonstandard boundary value spaces.
 Posilicano and Raimondi gave in \cite{PR09} an analysis of selfadjoint realizations of second-order problems on $C^{1,1}$-domains.
 Grubb treated nonselfadjoint realizations on $C^{1,1}$-domains in \cite{G08}, including Neumann-type boundary conditions with $C$ a differential operator of order 1, where the other mentioned works mainly treat cases \eqref{eq:Neucond} with $C$ of order $<1$ or nonlocal. (\cite{G08} can be considered as a pilot project for the present paper.)
+It should also be mentioned that Behrndt and Micheler \cite{BM13} recently have shown how a parametrization of the selfadjoint realizations of the Laplace operator on a Lipschitz domain can be obtained by use of the theory of quasi-boundary triples due to Behrndt et al.\ (cf.\ e.g.\ \cite{BL12}).
+Compared with our results less regularity of the boundary is needed in the analysis.
+But the results are restricted to the Laplacian, while in the following we work with general second order elliptic operators.
+Moreover, in order to deal with Lipschitz boundary, where the usual results on elliptic regularity might fail, Behrndt and Micheler work with suitable more abstractly defined function spaces.
+In the case that the boundary is of class $C^{\frac32+\eps}$ for some $\eps>0$, their function spaces coincide with the classical ones, which we use in the following, cf. \cite[Theorem 4.10]{BM13} and the discussion below.